 The CSU Energy Institute is leading two national studies to measure the amount of methane loss that occurs across the nation’s natural gas supply chain.
 Together, the studies mark methane leakage from the time that the gas is extracted until it reaches end users.
 CSU researchers are quantifying emissions from gathering and processing plants and transmission and storage facilities.
 The project is sponsored by the Environmental Defense Fund and several natural gas companies.

-The Fayetteville Study seeks to reconcile measurement methods that are used when quantifying methane leaks from natural gas basin areas.
+The Basin Methane Reconciliation Study seeks to reconcile measurement methods that are used when quantifying methane leaks from natural gas basin areas.

 The Energy Institute is also constructing a test site known as the Methane Emissions Test and Evaluation Center, or METEC, which will allow researchers to test methane-sensing technologies in a controlled environment.